What are Mentoring Circles?

 After successful application, members are grouped based on profession or area of work.
 You can share preferences in the application form.

-Each circle is facilitated by a leader or co-leaders who supports the group’s process and dynamics.
+Each circle will have co-leaders where possible.
+Co-leaders support the group’s process and dynamics.

+Each circle will have co-leaders where possible.
 You can let us know via the application form if you wish to sign up as a leader.
-Leaders are self-appointed or voted for by other members based on experience, facilitation skills, and commitment.
+Leaders will be confirmed by IWIM as part of the application process.

 Rejoining is possible but depends on the discretion of your mentoring circle leader.
 Keep in mind that each circle has a limited number of members, so if the group is full, you may need to reapply for the next cohort.